Convergence Rate of Multiple-try Metropolis Independent sampler: Eigen-analysis of Multiple-Try Metropolis Independent sampler

 Since the proof is mostly technical, we defer it to the Appendix.
 From \eqref{eq:reject_prob} and Theorem~\ref{thm:H}, it is obvious to see that an upper bound of $R(x)$ is $1-H_k(w^\ast)$.
 This implies that there is a gap between $1$ and the upper edge $1-H(w^\ast)$ of the spectrum $\sigma(K_0)$, provided that $w^\ast<\infty$.
-As observed in \cite{liu1996metropolized} in the study of IMH in the discrete state-space case, in which case $H(w^\ast)=1/w^\ast$, $1-H(w^\ast)$ should be the convergence rate of the Markov chain.
+For the finite discrete state-space case, $H(w^\ast)=1/w^\ast$, and $1-H(w^\ast)$ is the exact convergence rate of the chain.